Ileolami/Aboutme/clt6yw7dn000608jpgs6s0vdy.md

 %[https://media.giphy.com/media/1460VY4R9MnllK/giphy.gif?cid=790b7611o2xvu2zg7067ehjccn99qegkyc1zf641yqwxd6l4&ep=v1_gifs_search&rid=giphy.gif&ct=g]

-After pregnancy, what's expected is delivery, right?, Yes, you are expected to see a baby afterwards.
+After pregnancy, what's expected is delivery, right? 😜, Yes 🎉, you are expected to see a baby afterwards.
 In the same way, Anatoly had gotten the key to the actualization of his goal, The next phase is implementation.

 The question in your mind is how he brought this baby to life.
 Anatoly began his implementation in a private codebase using C programming language which he later migrated the project into Rust programming language within two weeks, a counsel he had gotten from his former co-worker from Qualcomm whose name is Greg Fitzgerald.